nengo/nengo-mpi/docs/installation.rst

    pip install --user .

 If you're inside a virtualenv (recommended!) you can omit the ``--user`` flag.
 If you're developing on nengo_mpi, you can also add the ``-e`` flag so that changes you make to the code will be reflected in your python environment.
+You can also add ``--install-options="-n"`` to install without building the C++ portion of nengo_mpi, which can be useful when installing nengo_mpi for building network files that you intend to simulate on a different machine.

 .. _hpc_installation: